Legacy-Edition-Minigames/Documentation/docs/source/modtools/uploading/editorjsonschema.rst

 What is lebmod.json ?
 ---------------------
-Lebmod.json tells the installer everything it knows about your mod. without it, the installer wouldn't know it exists.
+Lebmod.json tells the installer everything it knows about your mod.
+Without it, the installer wouldn't know it exists.

 +-------------------------+--------------------------------------------------------------------------------------------+
 | Value name              | Value function                                                                             |